ncatlab/nlab-content/pages/4/4/3/7/17344/content.md

 =--

-As a consequence, we finally obtain the abstract homotopy theoretic verification of the long exact sequences of stable homotopy groups that we constructed via [[mapping cones]] in prop. \ref{LongExactSequenceofStableHomotopyGroupsViaMappingCones}:
+As a consequence, we finally obtain the [[long exact sequences of homotopy groups]] in stable homotopy theory.

-> (the following secretly uses left propertness)

 +-- {: .num_prop #LongExactSequenceOfStableHomotopyGroups}
 ###### Proposition